dammi-i/ooqu/README.md

 sto ra, 1 // ID for write interrupt sto rb, 1 // stdout
-lod rc, str // address of the string lod rd, len // len of bytes to write exec // execute the interrupt
+lod rc, str // address of the string sto rd, len // len of bytes to write exec // execute the interrupt
 ```